Guruhomm1427/hello-world/README.md

 # hello-world
-This is my first repository that demonstrates repository creation ,branch creation ,editing the README file and opening and merging the pull request.
+This is my first GitHub repository!